GliaLab/Begonia/README.md

 # Metadata

-We define metadata as data added to recordings of various modalities that is not part of the original data.
+We define metadata as data added to recordings of various modalities that are not part of the original data.

-Practical examples can be: a table of regions-of-interest (RoIs) marked in a image recording, the signals from thse RoIs, the name of a laboratory animal used in a EEG recording, or a list states a sleeping animal undergoes during an image recording session.
+Practical examples can be: a table of regions-of-interest (ROIs) marked in an image recording, the signals from these ROIs, the name of a laboratory animal used in an EEG recording, or a list states a sleeping animal undergoes during an image recording session.

-Take this example: a mouse runs on a wheel while its pupils are recorded.
-The experiment yields a file with the wheel's change in degrees over time, and images of the pupil.
-When the researchers later analyses these raw data, they might calculate the speed in cm/second over time, and the pupil diameter over time.
+Take this example: a mouse runs on a wheel while the pupils are filmed.
+The experiment yields a file with the wheel's change in degrees over time and the pupil images.
+When the researchers later analyze these raw data, they might calculate the speed in cm/second and the pupil diameter.

 Where do these complex derived datatypes go?

 In Begonia, we associate such metadata directly with raw data using the `DataLocation` class, found in the `begonia.data_management` namespace.
-Most recording data types in begonia derive from this class, meaning its is very easy to add new data to existing data no matter the type.
+The recording data types in Begonia derive from this class, meaning it is straightforward to add new data to existing data no matter the type.

-Any path in the filesystem - files and directories - can be opened as a `DataLocation`, and additional data added.
+Any path in the filesystem - files and directories - can be opened as a `DataLocation`.
 Example: if you have a multipage TIFF file at `C:\imageseq.tiff` this can be opened as a `DataLocation` object in Matlab.
-Doing so creates a metadata directory associated with the file, and any data associaited with the file can be written to disk, such as the RoIs marked in the recording.
+Another example might be a directory of .PNG images at `C:\Data\session-2-july`.
+Doing so creates a metadata directory associated with the file, and any data associated with the file can be written to disk, such as the ROIs marked in the recording.
 No additional setup is needed, such as configuring an ontology description or a database.
-Another example might a directory of .PNG images at `C:\Data\session-2-july`.
-It does not matter if the path is a file or a directory.

-To compliment this system, the `MultiTable` can collate data from multiple sources that provide time series type data.
+The `MultiTable` can collate data from multiple sources that provide time-series type data to complement this system.
 If your experiment sessions rely on multiple data sources, you might want to review this namespace further down in this document.
-(We have  discussed a generic approach that could support creation of trial objects with variable data types, but setting up such systems can at this point in time be cumbersome, especially for large datasets).

 `DataLocation` also provides a storage engine system, adding flexibility to where the metadata is stored.
-By default, the system sets every `DataLocation` to use the `OnPathEngine`, meaning the metadata directory is store adjacent to path in the filesystem.
+By default, the system sets every `DataLocation` to use the `OnPathEngine`, meaning the metadata directory is store adjacent to the path in the filesystem.
 For files, this means in the file's directory, and for directories, it means inside the directory itself.
-At GliaLab we often use the alternative `OffPathEngine` which saves metadata in a separate directory that must be specified when instancing the DataLocation.
+At GliaLab, we often use the alternative `OffPathEngine`, which saves metadata in a separate directory that must be specified when instancing the data location.

-There also exists a abstract `DataLocationAdapter` class that adds the API to *any* Matlab object that inherits from it.
-This means custom Matlab objects create for other purposes can be opened using tools that expect a DataLocation.
+There also exists an abstract `DataLocationAdapter` class that adds the API to *any* Matlab object that inherits from it.
+This means Matlab objects create for other purposes can be opened using tools that expect a data location.

 These objects are rarely created on their own, however.
-In begonia we tend to inherit from DataLocation for almost all classes that read data from a location.
-It means that any object representing an image recordng, be it volumetric 3D data, single images, line scans or timeseries, all will take part in this metadata system.
+In Begonia, we tend to inherit from DataLocation for almost all classes that read data from a location.
+It means that any object representing an image recording, be it volumetric 3D data, single images, line scans or time-series, all will take part in this metadata system.

-For testing and technical purposes, a DataLocation can be easily instanced:
+For testing and technical purposes, a data location can be easily instanced:
 ```matlab
 import begonia.data_management.DataLocation;